roboswordblog/StockPricePredictor/Readme.md

      b.
 The y is the price of the closing price of today.

 Experiment Type
 This experiment type is a comparing one, where you compare too models.

-Stay tuned to find out the result!
+The results of the experiment were terrible.
+But the end result was that adding more features decreased the amount of loss by almost over 2x.
+You should also try it out and record your results.
+Star and follow for more projects like this.